Skip to content

 You know you hate it more than anything.
 This happens with streaming sites whose licensing agreements and other legal obligations interfere with their ability to air content in specific regions.
 That’s why you can’t watch Sling TV outside the USA.
 That’s exactly why you can’t find specific movies and series on Netflix.

-Blocked sites aren’t only streaming sites.
-You’ll find gambling portals region-locked.
+Blocked sites aren’t only streaming platforms.
+You’ll find gambling portals region-locked as well.
 Not to mention, again, pornography sites, which won’t work in every country or state.
-The question of whether I need a VPN for accessing restricted sites is now clear.
-A VPN changes your IP and makes you appear elsewhere.
+The question of whether you need a VPN for accessing restricted sites is now clear.
+A VPN changes your IP and makes you appear somewhere else entirely.

-We explained how to alter your Netflix country this way and get more out of it.
-The same goes for unblocking any (geo)restricted website or app.
-Get NordVPN, ExpressVPN, or PIA, obtain another IP, and you’re set.
+We explained how to alter your Netflix country this way and get far more out of it.
+The same goes for unblocking any geo-restricted website or app.
+Get NordVPN, ExpressVPN, or PIA, obtain another IP address, and you’re set.

 Use ExpressVPN to Unblock Restricted Sites